 One of the questions I get asked a lot is this: Which fabric do you use?
 But it is not that simple – and yet it is very simple to answer.
 I don’t always use the same fabric for embroidery and neither should you!

-However, in the beginning, it is hard to tell which materials work for embroidery and which are just way to hard to use for a beginner.
+However, in the beginning, it is hard to tell which materials work for embroidery and which are just way too hard to use for a beginner.
 Preferences also play a role in this game.
-Some people like more rustic middleweight linen, some like thinner cotton fabrics or even felted wool fabric.
+Some people like more rustic middleweight linen, and some like thinner cotton fabrics or even felted wool fabric.